Breadcrumbs

 Connection troubles

 If you have trouble connecting to either the cameras or the table, start by making sure all cables are firmly connected and the power is on.
-Close “HySpex Ground” program and restart Breeze.
+Make sure you do not have the “HySpex Ground” program open at the same time as Breeze.
+Close down and restart Breeze.

-If you can connect to the cameras and tables in HySpex Ground but not Breeze contact us at: support@prediktera.com
+If you can connect to the cameras and tables in HySpex Ground but not in Breeze, contact Prediktera Support at https://prediktera.com/support.

 Follow this article for additional information on device configuration: Hardware and settings guide